 If an NG or IP transitions to an F, a dismissal will be issued to the student.
 Please refer to the current policy on F grades.

-Graduate academic policies can be found online in the Graduate Catalog.
+All graduate academic policies can be found in the Graduate Catalog.
+An online version is available at www.wcupa.edu/gradcatalog.

 GRADUATE STUDENT POLICIES West Chester University Office of Graduate Studies

 Academic Dishonesty